funvill/funvill.github.io/_posts/2017-04-26-earthquake_kits_for_vancouver.md

 - Blanket
 - Money ~ $300 (including coins)
 - Cell phone charger.
-- Pet needs if you have a pet
+- Pet needs, if you have a pet
-- Baby needs if you have a baby
+- Baby needs, if you have a baby

 ## Making a plan